rthrbrs/styleguide/docs/titles.md

 ---
 ## General Guidelines

-The following style guide standardizes the use of official titles in on-screen graphics, including name straps, news tickers, and other chyrons.
-As a general rule, for presidents, the full title (President of Poland) is preferred in namestraps, while the condensed form (_Polish President_) is acceptable in the lower third and in news copy.
+The following guidelines standardize the use of official titles in on-screen graphics, including namestraps, news tickers, and other chyrons.

+In cases not covered by the guidelines below, use a standard two-part namestrap containing the person's function and organization or institution with which they are affiliated:

+???+ note "Example"
+    Anne Applebaum
+    Journalist, The Atlantic

 ## Presidents and Vice-Presidents

-**Use the full version in namestraps**
+ As a general rule, for presidents, the full title (_President of Poland_) is preferred in namestraps, while the condensed form (_Polish President_) is acceptable in the lower third (the ticker and caption) and in news copy.

+### In namestraps

-Write “President of [Country],” or use the short title if the full title is awkward or too long.
+Write _President of X_, or use the short title if the full title is awkward or too long.

+???+ note "Examples"
+    Volodymy Zelenskyy
-* President of Ukraine
+    President of Ukraine

-* President of the European Parliament
+    Joe Biden
-* President of the European Commission
+    President of the United States

+    Kamala Harris
-* President of the United States
+    Vice President of the United States

+    Roberta Metsola
-* Acting President of Myanmar
+    President of the European Parliament

+    Ursula von der Leyen
-* Xi Jinping, President of China
+    President of the European Commission

+    Min Aung Hlaing
-* Kamala Harris, Vice President of the United States
+    Acting President of Myanmar

+### In the lower third

-**Use short and abbreviated forms in the news ticker**
+Use the short form of the title in the lower third:

+???+ note "Examples"

-* U.S. President
+    U.S. President
-* Polish President
+    Polish President
+    EC President

 ## Prime Ministers and Heads of Government

-**Use the full version in namestraps**

-* Polish Prime Minister
+### In namestraps

+Write _Prime Minister of X_ or _X Prime Minister_, especially the short title if the full title is awkward or too long.

+???+ note "Examples"

+    Donald Tusk
-* Polish Deputy Prime Minister
+    Prime Minister of Poland

+    Kier Starmer
-* British Prime Minister
+    British Prime Minister

+    John Swinney
-* Scottish First Minister
+    Scottish First Minister

+    Olaf Scholz
-* German Chancellor
+    Chancellor of Germany

+### In the lower third

-**Use short and abbreviated forms in the news ticker**
+Use short and abbreviated forms of titles in the lower third:

+???+ note "Examples"

-* Polish PM
+    Polish PM Donald Tusk

-* British PM
-* U.K. PM
+    U.K. PM Kier Starmer

 ## Other Political Leaders and Heads of State

 * Sviatlana Tsikhanouskaya, Exiled Belarusian Opposition Leader